Diesel-Net/drone-discord/README.md

     - [HTTP Signatures](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures-10)
   - Use [Flask](https://flask.palletsprojects.com/en/2.0.x/)
     - Might be overkill for one simple HTTP endpoint
+  - Add healthcheck endpoint for the persistent "bot" connection

 - Discord Bot
   - Posts drone build logs in specific channel
   - Use [discord.py](https://pypi.org/project/discord.py/)
     - Just to display online/offline status
-      - Periodically hit a healthcheck endpoint on the api?
+      - Periodically hit a healthcheck endpoint on the api

   - Create a new message on every new build
     - "Build started"